singh-man/books/crackingTheCoding/03_solutions.md

 53       return  count;
 54    }
 55
-56  I* Count lines within  an array of  lines which are   "equivalent" (slope and 57    *  y-intercept are  within   an epsilon value) to  a given  line *I 58  int  countEquivalentLines(ArrayList<Line> lines, Line line) {
+56  /* Count lines within  an array of  lines which are   "equivalent" (slope and 57    *  y-intercept are  within   an epsilon value) to  a given  line */ 58  int  countEquivalentLines(ArrayList<Line> lines, Line line) {
 59       if (lines == null) return 0;
 60